My Favorite American National Parks For Photography

 The writer, historian, and environmentalist Wallace Stegner is credited with coined the phrase America’s Best Idea when referring to the National Park System.
 Here’s what he said in 1983: “National parks are the best idea we ever had.
 Absolutely American, absolutely democratic, they reflect us at our best rather than our worst.”

 At the time of this writing, there are 59 National Parks in the United States.
 By my last count, I have photographed in 32 of them.
-Here – in no particular order – are my 5 favorite parks, with a few honorable mentions as well.
+Here – in no particular order – are my 5 favorite National Parks for photography, with a few honorable mentions thrown in as well.
 If you have a favorite that American National Park that didn’t make my list, let me know which is your favorite in the comment section, including why.

 Yosemite National Park